 \section{Introduction}

 \begin{introduction}

 The original rough diffuse surface reflectance model of \citet{OrenNayar94} has been highly influential in computer graphics.
 They noted that real materials do not necessarily exhibit Lambertian behavior, but instead appear ``flatter'' with less edge darkening and lower contrast.

-To explain this, they introduced a V-cavity based microfacet model (in the geometrical optics limit), parameterized by a scalar roughness parameter $\sigma$ and single-scattering albedo color $\boldsymbol{\rho}$, where Lambertian behavior is recovered in the $\sigma \rightarrow 0$ limit.
-This exhibits a peak in back-scattering at grazing configurations (i.e., when the incident and outgoing photon directions are both almost parallel to the surface and almost opposite in direction), which aligns with the behavior of real materials.
-Figure~\ref{fig:retroreflection} shows examples of the flat and bright appearance of the various Oren--Nayar models compared to the Lambertian model, caused by this back-scattering.
+To explain this, they introduced a V-cavity--based microfacet model (in the geometrical optics limit), parameterized by a scalar roughness parameter $\sigma$ and single-scattering albedo color $\boldsymbol{\rho}$, where Lambertian behavior is recovered in the $\sigma \rightarrow 0$ limit.
+This exhibits a peak in backscattering at grazing configurations (i.e., when the incident and outgoing photon directions are both almost parallel to the surface and almost opposite in direction), which aligns with the behavior of real materials.
+Figure~\ref{fig:retroreflection} shows examples of the flat and bright appearance of the various Oren--Nayar models compared to the Lambertian model, caused by this backscattering.

 \citet{OrenNayar94} presented their full model as well as a more approximate ``qualitative'' version.
-The full version (henceforth the \emph{full Oren--Nayar'' model, or \textit{fullON}), which accounts for both single and double scattering (due to interreflections) on the microfacet surface.
-Figure~\ref{fig:brdf_plots} shows the \textit{fullON} BRDF as the blue curve, where the back-scattering peak is most prominent in the grazing configuration in the upper right panel.
+The full version (henceforth the \emph{full Oren--Nayar} model, or fullON) accounts for both single and double scattering (due to interreflections) on the microfacet surface.
+Figure~\ref{fig:brdf_plots} shows the fullON BRDF as the blue curve, where the backscattering peak is most prominent in the grazing configuration in the upper right panel.

 The cheaper ``qualitative'' variant of the model---henceforth the \emph{qualitative Oren--Nayar} model or QON for short---ignores the double scattering interreflections.
 We review the mathematical form of the QON model in Section~\ref{sec:QON}.
 This QON model has been widely used in the industry as the fullON model is more complex to implement and costly to evaluate (e.g., in MaterialX \cite{Smythe2016}, OSL \cite{Gritz2010}, MDL \cite{Kettner2015}, and Arnold \cite{Georgiev2018}).